i18next/i18next/source/content.md

         // will load needed resources if not provided on init
         // and set the currentLanguage
     });

+You can also switch the language via querystring `?setLng=de-DE`.

 If no resource string is found in the specific language (en-US) it will be looked up in _en_ befor taken from fallback language.
 If the key is not in the fallback language the key or a optional defaultValue will be displayed: